 Materials supported through a grant from the U.S. Department of Health and Human Services, Health Resources and Services Administration, Maternal and Child Health Bureau, D70MC12840.
 Developed by the UIC - Division of Specialized Care for Children and the Illinois Chapter, American Academy of Pediatrics.

-American Academy of Pediatrics DEDICATED TO THE HEALTH OF ALL CHILDREN Illinois Chapter For More Information Visit: http://illinoisaap.org/projects/transition/
+For More Information Visit: http://illinoisaap.org/projects/transition/